 Perforce Branching 101

-But if you have thousands of developers, merging gets complicated, fast.
-This is because most version control systems (VCS) –– like SVN and ClearCase –– do not systematically keep track of the relationships between branches.
+But if you have thousands of developers, branching and merging changes gets complicated, fast.
+This is because most VCS –– like SVN and ClearCase –– do not systematically keep track of the relationships between branches.
 This requires development teams to track these relationships manually.

 Tracking is often done using a flowchart stored on a team wiki or on a white board with a “do not erase” sign plastered next to it.
 It also often requires complex scripting on top of the VCS.
 This can be costly to set up and usually requires a team of administrators to maintain.